centminmod/centminmod-borgbackups/readme.md

 * install - install borgbackup yum package and setup and initialize the borg repository at `/home/borgbackups`
 * backup - run borg backup to create repos for defined `BORG_BACKUPTARGETS` space separated list of directories
 * cleanup - wipes and removes all borg backup config and repos
+* reset-passphrase - reset and change the borgbackup repo's passphrase via reset-passphrase command option by passing your new desired passphrase i.e. `NEW_PASSPHRASE`

 ```
 Usage: